DAVIDNEWGATE/Project/README.md

 Masks and modified weights are produced on Single Machine.

-Re-training process are conduced on Google Cloud
+Re-training process are conducted on Google Cloud

 All hyperparameters are set in config.py except DNS(to replicate its open-sourse code on Caffee)